Amazon Early Prime Day Deals: Sneakers from Adidas, Nike & More

 We're spending a lot more time outside these days and that means new sneakers for some.
-Amazon's Prime Day is set to start June 21, but we're already seeing markdowns on athletic shoes!
+Amazon's Prime Day starts June 21, but we're already seeing markdowns on athletic shoes!
 Whether you want level up your workout routine with new running shoes or you need casual sneakers, Amazon's Early Prime Day Deals is delivering all sorts of discounts on sneakers!

 Right now, you can find loads of deep discounts on the perfect pair of sneakers and athletic shoes from brand names including Nike, Skechers, Adidas, Reebok and even Kate Middleton's go-to, Superga.
 Whether you love to throw white sneakers on with a flowy dress or you're looking for a pair of trainers, there are tons of options to choose from with Amazon's Early Prime Day Deals, but there's a lot more to explore.